Skip to content

 Bad Poetry from a Bygone Mind

-Lately, my favorite pastime has been physical decluttering, which paradoxically seems to create more mental clutter.
-I sift through boxes with a ruthless, unsentimental focus, discarding roughly 70% of what I unearth.
-It’s a journey into the artifacts of a former self: stacks of papers covered in scribbled longhand, a relic from when pen and paper were my medium of choice.
+Lately, my favorite pastime has been physical decluttering—which, paradoxically, creates more mental clutter.
+I sift through boxes with ruthless efficiency, discarding roughly 70% of what I unearth.
+It’s a journey into the artifacts of a former self: stacks of scribbled longhand from a time when pen and paper were still my medium of choice.

-Inside these boxes are fragments of unfinished stories, the starts of two chick-lit novels that never found their endings, drafts of essays and letters, rogue journal entries, to-do lists, book and song quotes, and a rather embarrassing collection of bad poetry.
+Inside these boxes: fragments of half-finished stories, the first stabs at chick-lit novels that never made it past chapter four, essays and letters that trailed off mid-thought, rogue journal entries, to-do lists, and a deeply embarrassing archive of bad poetry.

 Matured intensity of a city dweller.